samsuh/2026-journal/README.md

 # 2026-journal

+## 4/28/26 - Tuesday
+- Training at gym, ancillary exercises, stretching, and work on form with proper power generation and mechanics
+- Eye appointment at 520pm.
+Update check.
+No issues after the first days.
+Small relapse a few days later briefly but no further issues.

 ## 4/27/26 - Monday
 - DONE ~~See parents off at airport. they arrive at 1:20pm and depart around 7:35pm~~
 - Maybe push to tomorrow?